Trunajaya rebellion: Forces involved

 The VOC had professional soldiers of its own.
 Each VOC soldier had a sword, small arms, cartridges, carrying pouches and belts, smoke bombs, and grenades.
 The majority of VOC regulars were Indonesians, with a small number of European soldiers and marines, all under the command of European officers.
 While in the technological sense, VOC troops were not superior to their indigenous counterparts, they generally had better training, discipline, and equipment than indigenous Indonesian armies.
-The VOC troops also differed about logistics: its troops marched in step followed by a long caravan of carts carrying supplies.
+The VOC also maintained superior logistics; its troops marched in formation, supported by supply caravans.
 This gave them an advantage over Javanese troops, who often lived off the land and frequently faced supply shortages.
 VOC forces numbered 1,500 in 1676, but they were later augmented by Bugis allies under the leadership of Arung Palakka.
 The first contingent of 1,500 Bugis arrived in Java in late 1678, and by 1679 there were 6,000 Bugis troops on Java.

 Similar to other belligerents, the armies of Trunajaya and his allies also used cannons, cavalry, and fortifications.
 When the VOC took Surabaya from Trunajaya in May 1677, Trunajaya fled with twenty of his bronze cannons and left behind 69 iron and 34 bronze pieces.
 Trunajaya's forces included Javanese, Madurese, and Makassarese.
 When the rebels invaded Java in 1676, they numbered 9,000 and consisted of Trunajaya's followers and the Makassarese fighters.
 Later, the rebellion was joined by other Javanese and Madurese nobles.
 Notably, the lord of Giri, one of the most prominent Islamic spiritual lords in Java, joined in early 1676.
 Trunajaya's father-in-law Raden Kajoran, head of the powerful Kajoran family, joined after Trunajaya's victory at Gegodog in September 1676, and Trunajaya's uncle the prince of Sampang (later Cakraningrat II) joined after the fall of Mataram's capital in June 1677.